marmelab/greenframe-cli/README.md

 Check the details of your analysis at https://app.greenframe.io/analyses/7d7b7777-600c-4399-842f-b70db9408f53
 ```

+When using a greenframe.io token, the `greenframe analyze` command generates an online report with much more details than the estimated footprint, and outputs its URL on the console.

 Alternately, you can export this environment variable in your shell configuration file (`.bashrc`, `.zshrc`, etc.).

 ```